kseth-official/crush-the-turtle/README.md

-CPSC 314 -- Graphics Programming -- September 2023
+# CPSC 314 -- Graphics Programming -- September 2023

-This is an animation of a turtle that I put together using WebGL, Javascript, and GLSL
+This is an animation of a turtle that I put together using WebGL, Javascript, and GLSL.

 # External Resources Used
 ## Textures